jsdelivrbot/Reins-Magister-theme/README.md

 * Make nav bar nicer with hover effects
 * rmv blue arrow in cijfers
 * fix head-bar on account page, and change text to show theme
+* fix hover on user settings and logoff button